A-N-M-Noor/mechaScratch_404/issues and solutions/README.md

-# Issues we've faced and how we worked around it
+# Issues we've faced and how we've worked around them

 ## Color Detection
 Detecting colors using RGB color space gives unreliable outcomes.
 The reason is, that a bright red color and a dark red color have completely different values in RGB color space.
 But if HSV color space is used instead, these color values become much more reliable.